adammenges/adammenges.github.io/_posts/2015-01-18-email-sentiment-analysis.md

 Looking closely at these results, and over my own email, these are by far the best.
 Getting married, my job at Apple, graduating college, and any other events in my life that have resulted in congratulations from friends and family members over email are clearly shown.

 The 'qualified self' is very interesting to me.
 Email is a great place to start.
 I've also got all my IRC logs since the beginning of time.
-And now that Messages on OSX included SMSs, in a few years I could have a corpus of texts to analyze.
+And now that Messages on OSX included SMSs, of course along with the iMessages, in a few years I could have a corpus of chats to analyze.
+Facebook Messenger and others also make it easy to fetch chats from.
 I'm super interested in this.
 Texts likely say a whole lot more about my mood over time then email does, as the majority of my remote communication happens there.
 For those interested, something like this below could be used collect it.
 Along these same lines, [Stephen Wolfram's Personal Analytics](http://blog.stephenwolfram.com/2012/03/the-personal-analytics-of-my-life/) is a good read, and I'd watch a few of [these](http://vimeo.com/groups/quantifiedself) as well.

 ``` bash
 on write_to_file(this_data, event_description, target_file)